sudimuk2017/WQU-Unit1-Scientific-Computing-for-Data-Science-with-python/README.md

 # Scientific Computing and Python for Data Science
 This repo contains all the projects, assignments and the notes that I have completed as a part of the course.
 The course covers all in Scientific Computing and Python for Data Science.

-**The solutions have been uploaded for personal academic purposes and can be used as a reference by others (but I strongly recommend trying out the assignments on your own).**
+**The solutions have been uploaded for personal academic purposes and can be used as a reference by others (but I strongly recommend trying out the assignments on your own)**

 Offered by: [Worldquant University](https://wqu-apply.thedataincubator.com/)